-- 1. Review the information in "Before you begin" on page 46. - 2.
+- 1. Review the information in "Before you begin" on page 47. - 2.
 Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover.
-See "Removing the cover and bezel" on page 48. - 3.
+See "Removing the cover, door, and bezel" on page 48. - 3.
 Change the setting of the password override switch (switch 8 on switch block 1 on the system board) to ON. - 4.
-Install the server cover (see "Installing the server cover and bezel" on page 61) and connect all external cables and power cords.

-Note: You can now start the Configuration/Setup utility program and change the power-on password.
+Install the server cover (see "Installing the cover" on page 70) and connect all external cables and power cords. - Note: You can now start the Configuration/Setup utility program and change the power-on password.
 If you want the server to ask for a password when you turn on the server, set the password override switch back to the OFF position.